 How does reflection fit into your learning habit?
 What are some of the highlights for you?
 How do you use reflection in your daily life?
 Let us know in the comments.

 P.S.
 This post is part of of my “Zen Learning Habits” series and was inspired by Leo Babuta’s 5 Powerful Reasons to Make Reflection a Daily Habit, and How to Do It.
 More about the series.
+If you enjoyed this, you may also want to read:

 I am an avid lifelong learner who writes and speaks frequently on the critical role of learning in our fast-changing world.